Bread05/Epicgamergaminggamergame/README.md

 but here it is, check it out, can't beleive this took me nearly three days to figure out. https://www.mediafire.com/file/ebvxdn3iyx2odim/LabAssignment4_attempt2_Guido.java/file

+ok! sounds good i wont be able to bring my playstation and it wouldnt be very fun anyways cause its extremely slow and i would have to update all the games on it as i havent used it in atleast a year and its pretty chonky BUT ill bring my switch and install apex on it so we could play a few rounds im super excited although i dont know if ill be able to bring my computer or switch yet cause i havent asked my mom cause shes probally sleeping right now but its probally a yes cause ill just put everything in my backpack see you tommorow!

 oh no its happening again.... https://itch.io/jam/funni-jam-3 i must complete it this time and you should too try just making a very simple game before the deadline ends do whatever you want

 Yeah i'd like to give it a shot! what are you going to make this time ?